jmtalarn/docs/source/index.html.md

 You can check the HTTP header <b>X-Cache</b> for know if the response was or not a cached version.
 </aside>

-We follow a query caching politic for successive and same parameters request in order to provide fast response after the first request.
+We follow a query caching politic for successive API calls based on query requests, in order to provide fast response and server a cached version from the first request.

-The first time that you make a request, it takes a little of time to response, but next requests will be resolved instantly.
+This means that maybe the first requests can take more time, but, after that, the next successive API calls will be resolved instantly.

 The order of the query parameters no matters, we serve successive requests based on the first request result.

-For the **Free** plan, the first request will be cached for the next 24 hours.
+For the **Free** plan, the first request will be cached for the next 5 days.

-If you have **Professional** plan, caching is custom.
-Just contact with [hello@microlink.io](mailto:hello@microlink.io?subject=Adjust request cache).
+If you have **Professional** plan, caching politic can be customize, adapting your user case.
+Please, contact with [hello@microlink.io](mailto:hello@microlink.io?subject=Adjust request cache) for that.

 # API Parameters